braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/collection_use_case.md

 - Average Driver Rating (Integer Type)
 - Unique Promo Code (String Type)

-These attributes give you the opportunity to send campaigns to users such as:
+These attributes allow you to send campaigns to users such as:

 1. Reminding users who haven't used the app in seven days and have promotional credit in their account to return to the app and use the credit.
 2. Using our message templates and [personalization features][13] to drag the unique promotion code attribute into messaging directed at users.